FOREIGN U.S. Biolabs EXPOSED! Russian General Igor Kirillov Cites Karen Kingston & Stew Peters!

-A Russian General used research featured on The Stew Peters show to demonstrate the Covid-19 mRNA shot is a weapon of biowarfare!
+A Russian General used research featured on The Stew Peters show to demonstrate the Covdi-19 mRNA shot is a weapon of biowarfare!

 Karen Kingston is here to say there is no law in the world that protects Pfizer from criminal prosecution!